 You can spend a whole day exploring Narawntapu National Park on the coastal trail which starts at Greens Beach.

 Alternatively, go for a more leisurely walk along Greens Beach, with views of the Tamar River and Low Head lighthouse.
 Walking all the way to Kelso takes about two hours return.

 Play a round of golf at the picturesque nine-hole golf course at Greens Beach Golf Course.
 If you're a really keen golfer it's only a bit over an hour's drive to two of Australia's top courses at Barnbougle.

 Drive fifteen minutes to Beauty Point and enjoy a delicious breakfast or lunch at the River Cafe overlooking the Tamar River.
 While in Beauty Point, check out Platypus House for the opportunity to see these rarely seen creatures close up in their underwater habitat.
 And just a few kilometres further you can visit the Beaconsfield Mine Museum, at the site of Australia's most infamous recent mine disaster.

 Explore the dozens of wineries with restaurants and cellar doors along the Tamar Valley within 30 minutes of Greens Beach, including Holm Oak Vineyards, Iron Pot Bay Vineyards, Goaty Hill Wines, Moores Hill Estate, Loira Vines, Winter Brook Vineyard, Marions Vineyard, Tamar Ridge Cellar Door, and Velo Winery and Cellar Door.

-Whatever you do, at the end of a relaxing or adventurous day, sit on the veranda, and enjoy absolute serenity while watching the wallabies peacefully grazing on the lawn, and gazing at the moon and stars in one of the clearest night skies you'll see anywhere in the world.
+Whatever you decide to do, at the end of a relaxing or adventurous day, sit on the Solarhome veranda and enjoy absolute serenity while watching the wallabies peacefully grazing on the lawn, and gazing at the moon and stars in one of the clearest night skies you'll see anywhere in the world.